Helooeverybody/HUST-CV-Neural-Style-Transfer/README.md

 three regression outputs.
-This second phase is extremely straightforward, as we only use the dataset’s ratings to demonstrate that a model with strong metric performance does not necessarily achieve high subjective ratings, highlighting the challenge of evaluating metrics for applications that are inherently aesthetic and subject to individual taste.
+This second phase is extremely straightforward, as we only use the dataset’s ratings to demonstrate that a model with strong metric performance does not necessarily achieve high subjective ratings, highlighting the challenge of evaluating metrics for applications that are inherently aesthetic and subject to individual taste.</p>

 ## Infer
 To infer styled image and get ratings, please type